 Next, you must determine how much they will currently be able to make, and factor in how much they will lose over the course of their career lifespan thanks to the injury.
 If their career lifespan was shortened by the injury, that must also be considered.
 Most times, an accurate and honest number can be calculated by employing a multiplier centered on inflation and the increase of a specific vocation’s market value.
 The key to any successful medical malpractice case is imploring the help of a qualified vocational expert to accurately determine these specific types of future losses.

 Even though this number might not be the largest of all the requested damages, it is typically the easiest to understand for the average person.
 In plain terms, the average juror will be able to understand, “over the course of his lifetime, the malpractice victim will lose “X” amount of money, and the money will be forever lost to his family”.
 Combine this number with the existing amount of high medical bills and expected costs to cover life care, and typically the result is a seriously inflated pain and sufferings award.
 Most jury members can sympathize with a victim who once had dreams of a prosperous and satisfying personal and career life but is now fearful of settling for much less.
 Most juries take their job seriously and understand that it is their responsibility to make sure the malpractice victim will not be cheated into settling for less than he or she deserves.
-At Cantor Crane, we understand this as well, and we take pride in making sure the insurance companies do, too.
+At Cantor Injury Lawyers, we understand this as well, and we take pride in making sure the insurance companies do, too.
 We make it our goal to increase your loved one’s chances of receiving a large settlement before the case ever goes to any type of trial.

 Do you have 30 minutes to discuss your case with an attorney?